jhugman/uniffi-bindgen-react-native/docs/src/contributing/changing-bindings-templates.md

 - [Typescript templates][ts-templates]
 - [C++ templates][cpp-templates]

-Templates are written for [Askama templating library](https://djc.github.io/askama/template_syntax.html).
+Templates are written for [Rinja templating library](https://rinja.readthedocs.io/en/stable/template_syntax.html).

 There is a small-ish runtime for both languages: